 French Gilding Wax is so easy to use!
 No fancy tool, just literally opened the top of the 30 ml glass container and using my finger- lightly touched the creamy Gilding Wax.
 It has a smooth-silky feel to it!
 Very luscious.

 Using my pointer finger, I rubbed some of the Empire Gold Gilding Wax to my sample board…and WOW!
 The areas I wanted to accentuate- danced with luster.
 The French Gilding Wax was incredibly easy to use and I immediately started to think of all the projects I plan on using this with.

-The Purple Painted Lady carries all four French Gilding Wax colors.
+The Purple Painted Lady carries quite a few different colored French Gilding Wax colors.
 By clicking on the name of the gilding wax below, it will launch you to the item in my on-line shopping cart.
 French Gilding Wax is sold for $21.95 per container.:

 Again, the French Gilding Wax is a beautiful way to accent a piece by either kissing just the corners of your piece with it or going all out and using it as a trim.
 The degree of icing is totally up to you.

 Here is another example of using the Pewter Tim Gilding:

 The dresser above was done by Leslie.
 If you are going for that Industrial / Metal look- than follow the steps she did.

 She used the Pewter Tin Gilding Wax and Chalk Paint®!
 We love the way this piece turned out!